core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * Alignment with latest format of EDHOC messages.

-* Guideline on ID conversions based on applicability statement.
+* Guideline on ID conversions based on application profile.

-* Clarifications, extension and consistency on applicability statement.
+* Clarifications, extension and consistency on application profile.

 * Section on web-linking.